About Noa's Place

 Meet Our Trustees

-Our dedicated board of trustees brings together diverse expertise and shared passion for supporting families with additional needs.
+Our dedicated board brings together diverse expertise and shared passion for supporting families with additional needs.

 Megan Taylor